Seven amazing festivals in the Philippines you need to see.

 The festivals can be cultural, religious, or both and often feature vibrant costumes, street dancing, and food fests.

-Considering the number of all these festivals, it can be a real challenge to see all these so we listed the most popular and amazing ones.
+Considering the number of all the festivals in the Philippines, it can be a real challenge to see all these so we listed the most popular and amazing ones.

 When: Third Sunday of January